M E-MECHANICAL ENGINEERING

 Learning Outcomes

-1. Students will learn how to correlate mechanical behavior of materials with their microstructure, processing history and composition.
+1. An ability to correlate mechanical behavior of materials with their microstructure, processing history and composition.

-2. As practicing engineers, they will be able to recognize impact of operating conditions, predict life span, and design materials to improve reliability and efficiency.
+2. An ability to recognize impact of operating conditions, predict life span, and design materials to improve reliability and efficiency.

-3. They will be able to select appropriate materials for a given application from class of materials such as metals, polymers, ceramics and composites.
+3. An ability to select appropriate materials for a given application from class of materials such as metals, polymers, ceramics and composites.

 View Learning Outcomes